Compulsory and Optional Trades Criteria

-This criteria applies to all supervisors, foremen and tradespeople working in a compulsory or optional trade (PDF) in Alberta.
+These criteria apply to all supervisors, foremen and tradespeople working in a compulsory or optional trade (PDF) in Alberta.

-The criteria for the Compulsory and Optional Trades Category (includes but is not limited to):
+The criteria for the Compulsory and Optional Trades Category include but are not limited to:

 - You must intend to and be able to live and work permanently in Alberta.

 - a valid Alberta Qualification Certificate in a compulsory or optional trade (PDF), or